blemasle/mls800/docs/building.md

 Finally, screw together the two subassemblies.
 You're done!

 !!! note
 	On my unit, the top right screw of the mounting bracket is not fully tightened.
-When it does, some of the switches do not properly work.
-Again, the rack was designed without any tolerances considerations.
+When it is, some of the switches do not properly work.
+It comes from the fact that the rack was designed without any tolerances consideration.
+	Knowing that, I consider it a miracle that I only have 2 minor flaws on the final product.
+That underlines once more Protocase's wonderful work.

 [![Assembly done, front](assets/index-mls800.jpg)](assets/large/index-mls800.jpg)
 [![Assembly done, back](assets/hardware-rack-back.jpg)](assets/large/hardware-rack-back.jpg)